 The forces of the perfect storm of climate change, energy tsunamis and global economic bubbles in collision are complex and varied; each with their own levels of threat and urgency.
 In this milieu, it’s easy to over-fixate on the more visible threats and downplay the others.

 Case in point: The Iranian nuclear showdown has dominated the news and polarized the geopolitical world.
 While frightening, it has overshadowed another “real-time” threat of growing proportions: cyber-warfare and cyber-security.
+There have been many firms created that specialize in cyber security, one being FraudWatch International along with many others that do there best 24/7 to protect your business.

 It’s not a new threat.
 Our personal computers are barraged with viral assaults.
 The cyber firewalls of such giants as J.P.
 Morgan, Target, Home Depot, SONY and Anthem Health are regularly penetrated – with the loss of sensitive information on tens of millions of Americans at a crack.
+With this being such a great issue in the 21st century, there have been such companies established to ensure these firewalls and security networks are under control and are as secure as possible.
+With various pen testing companies uk coming up all over the place there are definitely plenty to chose from.

 It’s bad enough when hackers and criminals do their dirty deeds; it’s downright dangerous when nation states organize and deploy their cyber-forces against other nations in a harmful manner.